davidgiven/cpm65/README.md

 How?
 ----

+You have two options:

+  - [Download a binary
+    release.](https://github.com/davidgiven/cpm65/releases/tag/dev) You can then
+    copy this onto a disk for booting on a real machine, or use it in an emulator.

+  - or build it yourself.

-You will need the [llvm-mos](https://llvm-mos.org) toolchain.
+To build it, you will need the [llvm-mos](https://llvm-mos.org) toolchain.
 CP/M-65 support is available out of the box.
 Once installed, you should just be able to run the Makefile and you'll get bootable disk images for the Commodore 64 (with 1541 drive) and BBC Micro (producing a 200kB SSSD DFS disk):

     make LLVM=<your llvm-mos bin directory here>/ -j$(nproc)